Why Do I Have So Many Interests? The Truth About a Multipassionate Mind

 The Scanner Personality

-The concept of the Scanner Personality was introduced by author and career coach Barbara Sher.
-She used the term to describe people who are deeply curious, highly creative, and driven to explore many interests instead of specializing in just one.
+The concept of the Scanner Personality was introduced by author and career coach Barbara Sher, who used the term to describe people who are deeply curious, highly creative, and naturally drawn to exploring many interests instead of specializing in just one.
+Scanners tend to learn quickly, dive deeply into new subjects, and connect ideas across different fields.
+Many become entrepreneurs, creators, inventors, or builders because their minds are wired to see possibilities everywhere.

 If you’re curious whether this describes you, you can start with this post: 👉🏻 Am I a Scanner?
 The Signs of a Multipassionate Mind